Hairballs are disgusting, especially when you step on one with a bare foot in the dark.

 Most hairball problems can be treated with a combination of addressing the underlying gastrointestinal issue (this is the most important thing to do) along with administration of hairball preventatives.
 Most hairball preventatives are pretty crude: They are merely gastrointestinal lubricants that help grease things up and move the hairballs out into the litter box.

 If your cat is coughing, vomiting, regularly producing hairballs, losing weight, or suffering from poor appetite, see the vet.
-Too many people in my experience delay treatment of serious problems because they believe hairballs are to blame.
+Too many people in my experience delay the treatment of serious problems because they believe hairballs are to blame.

 Finally, let’s address one last fallacy.
 Hairballs do not, I repeat, they do not cure pinkeye.